kento-mc/toddler-gatekeeper/README.md

 8. Open the door to trigger the script and you will see:

-        a.
-The LEDs display the message specified in the script.
+  * The LEDs display the message specified in the script.
 Either
-        b.
-The bluetooth speaker play the corresponding audio message.
+  * The bluetooth speaker play the corresponding audio message.
-        c.
-The event will be logged to the remote database.
+  * The event will be logged to the remote database.
-        d.
-The event will be logged on Wia or Thingspeak, depending on your settings.
+  * The event will be logged on Wia or Thingspeak, depending on your settings.
-        e.
-A notification to your personal device of the type you prefer based on your Wia or Thingspeak settings.
+  * A notification to your personal device of the type you prefer based on your Wia or Thingspeak settings.
-        f.
-A terminal notification that the door is open and the timestamp.
+  * A terminal notification that the door is open and the timestamp.

 9. Closing the door will re-arm the Gatekeeper.
 It will continue to run until the script has been terminated.